hasanbayatme/unity-dijkstras-pathfinding/README.md

 # Unity Dijkstra's Pathfinding

+**Note**: Not being maintained by me, it is just an experiment for learning unity and c# concepts.

 Dijkstra's Pathfinding Algorithm Unity Implementation.

 It is the implementation of [Dijkstra's Pathfinding Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) in [Unity (Game Engine)](https://unity3d.com) that let's you find the shortest path between two Nodes in a Graph.